solidusio/solidus/README.md

   bin/sandbox
   ```

-  Depending on your local environment, it may necessary for you to set environment variables for your RDBMS, namely:
+  Depending on your local environment, it may be necessary for you to set environment variables for your RDBMS, namely:
     - `DB_HOST`
     - `DB_USER`
     - `DB_PASSWORD`